Q: What happens if my internet connection goes down?

 - What is seed-to-sale reporting and what is required of retailers?

-Nevada’s system of record for the cannabis industry is Franwell’s Metrc POS platform.
+Nevada’s system of record for the cannabis industry is Franwell’s Metrc Traceability System.
 Your POS should ultimately report directly to Metrc directly to seamlessly remain compliant.

 You’ll need to pay Franwell $40 per month per Metrc license and $0.25 to $0.45 for package and plant tags.